amrshaban2005/go-commerce-microservices/README.md

 - Asynchronous path: services publish integration events through RabbitMQ.
 - Write services use Postgres for transactional data.
 - Catalog read service uses MongoDB as a read projection.
+- Redis caches catalog read results and is invalidated when product events are consumed.

 ## Code Architecture